yWorks/yfiles-for-html-demos/demos/02-tutorial-custom-styles/08-edge-from-node-to-label/README.md

 [You can also run this demo online](https://live.yworks.com/demos/02-tutorial-custom-styles/08-edge-from-node-to-label/index.html).

+Custom Styles Tutorial

+# Edge from Node to Label

 This step shows how to visually connect a label to its owner node with a line.

 ## Things to Try